 .
 Department of Primary Industries, Parks, Water and Environment, Tasmania.
 Accessed on .

 Contact details: Threatened Species Section, Department of Primary Industries, Parks, Water and Environment, GPO Box 44, Hobart, Tasmania, Australia, 7001.
 Phone (1300 368 550).

 Permit: A permit is required under the Tasmanian Threatened Species Protection Act 1995 to 'take' (which includes kill, injure, catch, damage, destroy and collect), keep, trade in or process any specimen or products of a listed species.
 Additional permits may also be required under other Acts or regulations to take, disturb or interfere with any form of wildlife or its products, (e.g. dens, nests, bones).
 This may also depend on the tenure of the land and other agreements relating to its management.

 © Government of Tasmania

-This page has been developed by the Department of Primary Industries, Parks, Water and Environment.
+This page has been developed by the Department of Natural Resources and Environment Tasmania.